ZomorodahBakhit/Labyrinths/README.md

 #### Project Structure:
 1. **`game.py`**
    - This is the core file of the game, containing the **main game loop**.
-It initializes all scenes, such as the labyrinths, house scenes, and battle encounters.
+It initializes all scenes, such as the labyrinths, house scenes, and battle scenes.
    - Includes an **unfinished save/load feature**, which will allow players to save their progress and resume later.
    - The game transitions between different scenes, manages player input, and controls the flow of the story.